Last updated 11 June

 Dates provided for interviews (for career vacancies as well as for PhD studentships) are liable to change and interviews should now take place using video conferencing solutions where possible.
 We will notify applicants of any changes as soon as we can.

-The Mayor of London has advised the public to not use public transport unless 'genuinely essential'.
-Many London Underground stations have been shut to reduce the spread of coronavirus.
+The Mayor of London has advised the public to wear face coverings for the full duration of journeys on the public transport network from Monday 15 June and to use existing or new walking and cycling routes.
 Please check the Transport for London website before travelling in London.

 Disruption to sporting events